scala/scala-jenkins-infra/doc/client-setup.md

       -A adriaan,tisue,lrytz \
       --search 'name:jenkins-master

-with your own Chef name alongside the other scoundrels on the second line.)

-Now you can:

-    ssh -i ~/.ssh/jenkins_id_rsa jenkins-worker-windows-publish

-and get to a Cygwin prompt.

 ### Remote access (graphical)

-If something is so broken you can't get in that way, use WinRM (Windows Remote Management) to drop down to graphical access.
+If something is so broken you can't get in that way, or if you need to run some GUI thing like an installer, use WinRM (Windows Remote Management) to drop down to graphical access.
 [CoRD](http://cord.sourceforge.net) "is a Mac OS X remote desktop client for Microsoft Windows computers" that speaks WinRM.
 You can